Giskard-AI/giskard-vision/giskard_vision/image_classification/Readme.md

 This module contains model wrappers, dataloaders, tests and all the ingredients needed to evaluate your single-label image classification models.
 In particular this module allows you to evaluate your model against the following criteria:

-- Performance on images with different basic image attributes.
+- Performance on images with basic image attributes (provided by default).
 - Performance on images with various metadata from the datasets.
 - Robustness against image perturbations like blurring, resizing, recoloring (performed by `opencv`: https://github.com/opencv/opencv)